Brainspotting vs. EMDR: Which Trauma Therapy Is Right for You?

 - Dec 9, 2025

-This post is a genuine clinical comparison.
-Not a sales pitch for either modality.
-Both are tools I use regularly in my practice, and the honest answer to which is better is almost always: it depends on the individual nervous system, the nature of the trauma history, and what the body is showing us in the room.
+This post is a genuine clinical comparison, not a sales pitch for either modality.
+Both are tools I use regularly in my practice.
+And the honest answer to which is better is almost always the same: it depends on the individual nervous system, the trauma history, and what the body is showing us in the room.

 Here is what I can tell you about how each approach works, where each tends to be most effective, and how to think about the choice.